pdxjs/pdxjs.github.com/index.md

 Check our [Meetup page][1] for details, and follow [our Twitter][2].
 New members are always welcome, no need to RSVP.

-## Want to chat on Slack?
+## Want to give a talk?

-If you want to join our [Slack community][3] or give a talk, please email <speakatpdxjs@gmail.com> and one of our organizers will reply to you.
-You do *not* need to be an expert to give a talk, and no one is expected to give a talk.
+Please email <speakatpdxjs@gmail.com> and one of our organizers will reply to you.
+You do *not* need to be an expert to give a talk!

 ## Code of Conduct